 The vast majority of Lull mattress reviews can’t lie - the bed is best suited for back sleepers.

 Back sleepers are people who primarily sleep on their backs.
-Naturally, we tend to twist and turn throughout the night - other than the factors of stress or too big of a meal getting involved, it’s in our human nature.
+Naturally, we tend to twist and turn throughout the night - other than the factors of stress or too big of a meal getting involved, it’s in our human nature, even though some people do think that they get more sleep than they actually do.
 However, you can find out what type of sleeper you are by observing which sleeping position is the most comfortable for you.

 Lull mattress reviews do claim that Lull is one of such mattresses.
 Memory foam has a lot to do with this - since the mattress is relatively firm for an all-foam product, you will find that many Lull reviews emphasize how good the bed is at curing chronic back pain.